Powerful Professional Transformation: Unleashing Leadership Program

 Flawless “Virtual” Presentations — Make the Most of Expanding Business Cultures

-The information age has driven many people to be able to work anywhere in the country and the world.
+The information age–and starting in March 2020 due to COVID-19–has driven many people to be able to work online/work from home.
 There are many advantages of working from alternative locations, but not meeting face-to-face can also have its challenges.
 This workshop will teach employees how to make the most out of virtual meetings.
 Highlights include:

 - How to deal with distractions and disruptions